Kansas vs. Kentucky College Basketball Predictions & Picks - November 14

 Kansas Performance Insights

-- Last season the Jayhawks grabbed 33.2 rebounds per game (90th-ranked in college basketball) and gave up 32.1 rebounds per contest (247th-ranked).
+- On the glass, the Jayhawks were 90th in the nation in rebounds (33.2 per game) last season.
+They were 247th in rebounds conceded (32.1 per game).

-- With 16.4 assists per game, Kansas was 15th-best in college basketball in the category.
+- Kansas was 15th-best in the country in assists (16.4 per game) last season.

+- The Wildcats played well in terms of rebounding, as they ranked seventh-best in college basketball in rebounds (36.6 per game) and ninth-best in rebounds allowed (26.8 per contest).

+- Last year Kentucky ranked 46th in college basketball in assists, averaging 15.1 per game.

-- The Jayhawks committed 12 turnovers per game (200th-ranked in college basketball) this year, while forcing 13.5 turnovers per contest (66th-ranked).
+- The Wildcats committed 10.9 turnovers per game (84th-ranked in college basketball) this year, while forcing 10.3 turnovers per contest (317th-ranked).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.